purescript-express/purescript-express/docs/Node/Express/Request.md

 setUserData :: forall a e.
 String -> a -> Handler e
 ```

-Sets the arbitrary attribute of the Request object to specified data
+Sets the specified field of the userData object attached to the Request
-Doesn't check if the attribute already exists, be careful to not override
-standard Request fields.
+object to specified data

 #### `getUserData`